ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 #### Lazy Loading

 HyperMesh lazy loads values, and does not load any thing until an explicit displayable value is requested.
-For example `Todo.all` will have no action, but `Todo.all.pluck[:title]` will return an array of titles.
+For example, `Todo.all` will have no action, but `Todo.all.pluck[:title]` will return an array of titles.

 At the end of the rendering cycle the set of all values requested will be merged into a tree structure and sent to the server, returning the minimum amount of data needed.